LUCID TRADING ARTICLE · ACCOUNTS

 LucidDirect 25K: Skip the Eval Entirely

 LucidDirect is for traders who don't want to pass an evaluation.
-You pay $197, and you're funded immediately.
+You pay the one-time fee and get funded immediately.
 No profit target.
 No eval phase.
 Day one is a funded day.

 The trade-off?
 Tighter rules and a higher price tag.